 Zen is about meetings, the courage to meet and be a friend.
 Even the gnarly bits of friendship are part of it, the mystery of connection.
 You don’t have to be good at love—better to be in it.
 In the field of connectedness we discover things we can’t discover on our own.
 Audio excerpt from Sunday with John Tarrant, Handing Things on in the Dark, PZI Zen Online.
 As recorded Jan.
 31, 2021.
 18 minutes.

-PZI Zen Online: Hanging Lanterns Series with John Tarrant.
-John reflects on life as a ceremony – dawn every day, the turning of the earth toward winter and back again.
+Hanging Lanterns Series with John Tarrant.
+John reflects on life as a ceremony—dawn every day, the turning of the earth toward winter and back again.
 Everyone has their own light.
-Practice asks us to not refuse the eternal or the poignant daily awakenings, noticings.
+Practice asks us to not refuse the eternal, nor the poignant daily awakenings and noticings.
 Music from Amaryllis Fletcher & Jordan McConnell.
-As recorded Oct 25 2020.
+PZI Zen Online, as recorded Oct.
+25, 2020.

-PZI Zen Online – Hanging the Lanterns at the Gates of the Autumn Temple -You have your own light.
-Life and hard times of an apple tree.
+Hanging the Lanterns at the Gates of the Autumn Temple: You have your own light.
+The life and hard times of an apple tree.
 Marking Ruth Bader Ginsberg’s passing.
 Music: Michael Wilding, Amaryllis Fletcher, Jordan Mc Connell.
-As recorded Sept 20 2020.
+PZI Zen Online, as recorded Sept.
+20, 2020.

 I think this is a time when things are kind of changing and incredibly uncertain, and that fidelity to what’s really true to us is important and valuable.
 And we don’t have to pretend that when difficulties are here, they’re not here.
 But also, we don’t have to pretend that they cancel the illumination, because nothing does, really.
 Even if we’re dying, the brightness of life is still there.
 And after we’re dead, we’ll worry about that later, [laughs] when the time comes in the bardos.